Department of Veterans Affairs.

 This solicitation does not require grantees to provide matching funds as a condition of receiving such grants.

+2 CFR part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards states that applicants that are awarded grant funds should operate by sound business practices.
+Organizations that are awarded funds under this Notice will be asked to submit organizational policies and procedures.
 Additional grant application requirements are specified in the application package.
-Submission of an incorrect or incomplete application package will result in the application being rejected during the threshold review, the initial review conducted by VA, to ensure the application package contains all required forms and certifications.
-Complete packages will then be subject to the evaluation/scoring and selection processes described in § 17.705(c) and (d), respectively.
-Applicants will be notified of any additional information needed to confirm or clarify information provided in the renewal grant application and the deadline by which to submit such information.
+Submission of an incomplete application package will result in the application being rejected during the threshold review, the initial review conducted by VA to ensure the application package contains all required forms and certifications.
+Complete and accurate packages will then be subject to the evaluation/scoring and selection processes described in § 17.705(c) and (d), respectively.
+Applicants will be notified of any additional information needed to confirm or clarify information provided in the grant application and the deadline by which to submit such information.

 Application and Submission Information

 Registration in Grants.gov is required prior to submission.
 VA strongly encourages registering with Grants.gov several weeks before the deadline for application submission.
-The deadline for applying for funding under this announcement is September 12, 2016.
+In addition, applicants who are new to applying for Federal grants or want to learn more about the Federal grant process should review the Grants 101 modules found at https://grants101.usalearning.net/.
+The deadline for applying for funding under this announcement is July 30, 2018.

-Search for the funding opportunity on Grants.gov.
-Please use the following identifying information when searching for the funding opportunity on Grants.gov.
-The Catalog of Federal Domestic Assistance (CFDA) number for this solicitation is 64.035, titled “Veterans transportation program,” and the funding opportunity number is VA-HRTG-2016.
+Search for the funding opportunity on Grants.gov by using the following identifying information.
+The Catalog of Federal Domestic Assistance (CFDA) number for this solicitation is 64.035, titled “Veterans transportation program,” and the funding opportunity number is VA-HRTG-NEW-2018.

 Submit an application consistent with this solicitation by following the directions in Grants.gov.
 Within 24-48 hours after submitting the electronic application, the applicant should receive an email validation message from Grants.gov.
-The validation message will state whether the renewal grant application has been received and validated, or rejected, with an explanation.
+The validation message Start Printed Page 26151will state whether the grant application has been received and validated, or rejected, with an explanation.
 Important: Applicants are urged to submit their applications at least 72 hours prior to the due date of the application to allow time to receive the validation message and to correct any problems that may have caused a rejection notification.

 Content and Form of Application Submission

-This section describes what a renewal application must include.
-Applicants should anticipate that failure to submit an application that contains all of the specified elements will result in the rejection of their application at the threshold review stage.
-Moreover, applicants should anticipate that if applications are not adequately responsive to the scope of the Start Printed Page 53198solicitation, particularly to any critical element, or fail to include a program narrative, budget detail worksheet including a budget narrative, tribal resolution (if applicable), eligibly entity designation, or a list of the highly rural county or counties to be served, they will be rejected and receive no further consideration.
+This section describes what a grant application must include.
+Failure to submit an application that contains all of the specified elements will result in the rejection of their application at the threshold review stage.
+Moreover, if applications are not adequately responsive to the scope of the solicitation, particularly to any critical element, or fail to include a program narrative, budget detail worksheet including a budget narrative, tribal resolution (if applicable), eligibly entity designation, or a list of the highly rural county or counties to be served, they will be rejected and receive no further consideration.